 At Heavy Duty Tarps you have the option of using D-Rings or Grommets to secure your tarp.
 You may be wondering which is better.
 First let's review the difference between these options.

-Grommets are brass eyelets that we punch into the hem of the tarp.
-These hems consist of seatbelt material sandwiched between two layers of tarp material.
+Grommets are stainless steel eyelets that we punch into the hem of the tarp.
+These hems consist of seat belt material sandwiched between two layers of tarp material.

 So, back to the question of, which is better?